James Chi Logo

 Overview

-As one of the founding designers, I took initiative on hypothesis-driven research and end-to-end design for core features, working alongside our Design Lead, Vanessa Jimenez.
+As one of the founding designers, I took initiative on hypothesis-driven research and end-to-end design for core features, working alongside our Design Lead, Vanessa Jimenez, as well as my science, product, and engineering counterparts.

 Get daily therapeutic lessons